Bracha Fuld

-Bracha Fuld (born Barbara Fuld; 26 December 1927 – 26 March 1946) was a Jewish resistance fighter who died in an attempt to help Jewish Holocaust refugees enter Palestine.
-She was the first female Jewish soldier killed during the pre-state conflict with the British.
+Bracha Fuld (ברכה פולד; born Barbara Fuld; December 26, 1927 – March 26, 1946) was a German-born Jewish guerrilla fighter who was killed while attempting to escort illegal Jewish immigrants into Palestine.
+During the operation, she encountered British security forces and got into a shootout in which she was fatally wounded.
+Fuld was the first female Jewish insurgent to be killed during the Jewish insurgency in Mandatory Palestine.

 Early life

 Fuld was born Barbara Fuld in 1927 in Berlin, Germany.
-Her father had served in the German army during WWI, and he took his own life after the events of Kristallnacht in 1938, unable to reconcile his Jewish and German identities.
+Her father had served in the Imperial German Army during World War I, and he took his own life after the events of Kristallnacht in 1938, unable to reconcile his Jewish and German identities.

 Fuld's older sister, Hannelore, also known as "Petra" (1923-2008, later Mrs. Morton Netzorg), had been sent to the United States to escape antisemitism.
 In 1939, Fuld left Germany and immigrated with her mother to Palestine, where Fuld became known as Bracha instead of Barbara.
 Fuld's mother, Charlotte "Lotte" Fuld, opened a candy store.

 Military career

 Upon graduating high school in 1944, aged 16, Fuld joined the Palmach, an elite Jewish military force that was working with the British.
 She was assigned to "H" company and stationed in Kibbutz Kiryat Anavim, near Jerusalem.
 She was named an outstanding cadet, and was one of the few women who trained to become a squad commander.
 She was made an officer at the age of eighteen.
 Fuld first instructed women soldiers, and was later put in charge of several platoons and military detachments.
-Fuld became romantically involved with a fellow Palmach member, Gideon Peli.
+Fuld met and fell in love with fellow Palmach member Gideon Peli.
+In 1944, Peli was arrested while conducting a training exercise with Palmach commanders.
+A British military court sentenced him to 7 years in prison for carrying an unlicensed weapon.
+While in prison, Fuld and Peli wrote letters to each other, with Fuld visiting him regularly.
+In June 1947, Peli was released from prison.
+He would be killed in action in the Battle of al-Qastal, Jerusalem during the civil war in Mandatory Palestine on March 17, 1948.

-At the end of WWII, the British attempted to stop Jewish Holocaust refugees from coming to Palestine, and the Palmach fighters revolted.
+At the end of World War II, the British attempted to stop Jewish Holocaust refugees from coming to Palestine, and the Palmach fighters revolted.
 They began to sabotage and assault the British military, while helping to smuggle Jewish immigrants into Palestine.